Last update: 29 March 2021, 11 p.m.

 Access to LMU buildings

-LMU buildings are closed until March 7, 2021.
+LMU buildings are currently closed.
 For events that are still possible and permitted, such as written and oral in-person examinations or practical laboratory courses, the buildings will be opened selectively in consultation with the building administration.
 In addition, employees may enter the buildings individually with transponders (e.g., for access to laboratories for research purposes and for exemptions to the December 16, 2020 to January 10, 2021 discontinuation of official duty period).
 The procedure for requesting a locking authorization can be found for employees in the service portal.
 Locking authorizations issued during the spring 2020 building closure will continue to function.
 In addition, further exemptions apply in special cases, e.g. for areas with tasks in human and veterinary patient care and research.

 Persons are not allowed to enter the university if they